+- a) A vertical plane through the point of the ball nearest the defensive team's goal line. - b) Each player on a team must be on its side of the line of scrimmage when the ball is snapped.

+2) Motion

-- a) A vertical plane through the point of the ball nearest the defensive team's goal line. - b) Each player on a team must be on its side of the line of scrimmage when the ball is snapped. - 2) Motion - a) Only one player of the offensive team may be in motion at the snap. - i) This player must be behind the quarterback and not moving toward its goal line at the time the ball is snapped. - ii) If the player comes to a stop he/she must be set for one second. - 3) Shift
+- a) Only one player of the offensive team may be in motion at the snap. - i) This player must be behind the quarterback and not moving toward its goal line at the time the ball is snapped. - ii) If the player comes to a stop he/she must be set for one second.

+3) Shift

-- a) The action of one or more offensive players who after taking set positions move to a new position prior to the snap. - b) A player who shifts must reset for one second prior to the snap. - 4) Snap - a) The legal act of passing the ball through the Center's legs from the ground to the Quarterback to start a play.
-Play starts at the initial movement of the ball.
+- a) The action of one or more offensive players who after taking set positions move to a new position prior to the snap. - b) A player who shifts must reset for one second prior to the snap. - 4) Snap - a) The ball may be snapped between the center's legs or to the side. - i) The snapper's feet must be behind the line of scrimmage. - ii) The snapper shall pass the ball from its position on the ground in a continuous motion to the quarterback to legally start the play. - iii) The snapper is the only player required on the line of scrimmage at the time of the snap.